Save big (up to $1,875) on small business tools with our free membership, business.com+

 How to engage millennials through Instagram

-Millennials comprise nearly 22 percent of the United States population — a larger portion than any other generation.
-According to Statista, Instagram has 2 billion monthly active users worldwide and 169 million U.S. users.
-With 62 percent of Instagram’s global users ages 18 to 34 and an additional 16 percent ages 35 to 44, millennials are particularly well-represented on this platform.
+Millennials comprise nearly 22 percent of the United States population — making them the largest generation by a narrow margin over Gen Z. With Statista reporting that over 61 percent of Instagram’s global users are aged 18 to 34 (32 percent aged 25-34 and 29.5 percent aged 18-24), millennials and younger users are particularly well-represented on this platform.
 This significant presence makes Instagram a powerful channel for connecting with millennial audiences.

-Consider the following tips to engage this market successfully using Instagram as a social media marketing tool.
+Consider the following strategies and tips to engage this demographic successfully using Instagram as a social media marketing tool.

 If you think you’ll cast a wide net with your advertising campaign and assume millennials will be pulled in, think again.
 If you want to build a brand that attracts Gen Z and millennial customers, you must convey genuine passion for what you’re advertising — whether it’s fashion, fitness, makeup, travel or luxury items.
 If you don’t believe in your content, neither will they.